 The requirements to become an electrophysiologic clinical specialist are as follows:

-- Submit a list of between one and three relevant individual learning experiences completed under the guidance of a certified physical therapist within the past 10 years, along with a letter from the colleague providing oversight of that experience
+- Submit a list of between one and three relevant individual learning experiences completed under the guidance of a licensed physical therapist within the past 10 years, along with a letter from the colleague providing oversight of that experience

 - Submit actual patient reports completed within the past 3 years and testing log documentation of 500 of the most recent complete electroneuromyography examinations completed within the past 10 years.